madkne/MPL_interpreter/README.md

 ### [Windows] : Build Mpl.exe

 > First clone the repository and then install python3 for ruuning build tool and mingw64 for compiling mpl.
-Then run 'build_win32_migw64.py' or double click on 'build_run_win32.bat'.
+Then run 'build_win32_migw64.py' in 'tools' directory.
 Finally created a folder by name 'win32-release'. <br>
 > Now  you can run  a file by name 'main.mpl' through command 'mpl.exe main.mpl' and you can see the result! <br>
 > [Mpl is portable!] you can move 'mpl.exe' to any where. it's a static executable file and not need to any files.(It's not need any modules or packages or docs or anything...
-Their are just for easier programming by mpl ) <br>
+Their are just for easier programming by mpl:)) ) <br>

 MPL Sample Program